jeffmess/gitrip/README.md

 gitrip --help
 ```

-Git rip allows you to add protected branches which will
+Git rip allows you to add protected branches which will prevent those branches from being removed.

 Add a protected directory and confirm
 ```sh